Janet Bryant wins 2020 Award for Volunteer Service to the American Chemical Society

 Janet L. Bryant is the winner of the 2020 Award for Volunteer Service to the American Chemical Society.
 Created in 2001, the award recognizes individuals who have contributed significantly to ACS’s goals and objectives.
 Bryant was cited for her holistic and strategic approach to volunteerism, unwavering commitment to empowering chemists, and proven track record of translating goals and needs into tangible actions.

-Bryant’s volunteer activities have included chairing the Women Chemists Committee, the ACS Division of Business Development & Management, the Leadership Development Subcommittee, and the ACS Richland Section.
-She is a founding member and chair of the ACS Chemical Innovation & Entrepreneurship Council and mentoring committee chair of the ACS Division of Professional Relations.
+Bryant’s volunteer activities have included chairing the Women Chemists Committee, the ACS Division of Business Development and Management, the Leadership Development Subcommittee, and the ACS Richland Section.
+She is a founding member and chair of the ACS Chemical Innovation and Entrepreneurship Council and a mentoring committee chair of the ACS Division of Professional Relations.

 “I have worked with many excellent volunteers who are willing to get in and contribute to a project that they believe in.
 What makes Janet most outstanding is that she has the necessary vision to plan the project as well,” says Angela Hoffman, a chemistry professor at the University of Portland.
 “I was very impressed with one of her projects to get more people, especially women, involved with networking.
 Her idea of speed networking sessions has spurred on many chemists to profitable and interesting careers.”

 Malika Jeffries-EL, an associate professor of chemistry at Boston University, says Bryant is a role model for many.
-“Janet steered me toward the YCC and effectively launched what is now a seventeen-year stretch of service on my part,” says Jeffries-EL.
+“Janet steered me toward the YCC [Younger Chemists Committee] and effectively launched what is now a 17-year stretch of service on my part,” Jeffries-EL says.
 “Since then, Janet has been a reliable informal mentor, as well as a continuous source of advice and inspiration to me and many other young chemists.”

 Join the conversation